-Captured through my lens, the story of Onagawa Harvest Festival 2025 is one of gratitude, faith, and the changing tides.
-Each year, this coastal town in Miyagi celebrates its bond with the sea — where smoke, salt, and smiles blend into the autumn air.
+Captured through my lens, Onagawa Harvest Festival 2025 is a story of gratitude, tradition, and the changing tides.
+Every autumn, this coastal town in Miyagi celebrates its deep bond with the sea — where smoke, salt, and smiles drift together in the cool autumn air.

 The morning in Onagawa began with the hum of voices and the scent of the ocean breeze.